This crane’s Chicago business will be renovating the Thompson Center

 A pair of new luffers at UChicago Cancer Center in Hyde Park.

-Nine tower cranes isn’t very many for Chicago.
-But it happens.
-The good news is, we’ve got a few on the way.
-At 220 North Ada (real soon), 400 Lake Shore (mid-May?), and maybe 1723 South Michigan (permit pending, but that’s just an idle, empty lot right now.)
+Chicago began May 2024 with 9 tower cranes operating on construction sites around the city.
+Nine tower cranes isn’t very many for Chicago, but it happens.
+The good news is, we’ve got a few on the way: at 220 North Ada (real soon), 400 Lake Shore (mid-May?), and maybe 1723 South Michigan (permit pending, but that’s just an idle, empty lot right now.)

 More good news is that the Chicago Plan Commission will consider four projects at their next meeting — May 16 — that, if approved, will all require tower cranes: 700 West Chicago (multiple cranes over a multi-phase build?), 2031 North Kingsbury (355-unit apartment tower), 370 North Carpenter (29-story apartment tower), and 400 North Elizabeth (two towers, 724 total units.)